Deciduous deliciousness

 As gardeners, we should all try and learn the botanical names of our plants as well as their common names.
 The reason is that because the same common name sometimes applies to multiple plants and, conversely, a single plant may have multiple common names!
 Knowing the botanical name helps to remove any confusion, especially when you are talking to other plant lovers.

-Each botanical name is unique to that species and is composed of two, (usually) Latin … Read more »
+Each botanical name is unique to that species and is composed of two, (usually) … Read more »